ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 [^dcaa]: Because it'd be **ewww** if The Doctor ended up wearing **women's clothing**!

-**EDIT** It's now come to light that Russell T. Davies decided to have David Tennant regenerate in a different costume to [avoid giving bigots fuel.](https://gizmodo.com/doctor-who-david-tennant-regeneration-clothes-bigots-1849780477).
+**EDIT 2022-11-16** It's now come to light that Russell T. Davies decided to have David Tennant regenerate in a different costume to [avoid giving bigots fuel](https://gizmodo.com/doctor-who-david-tennant-regeneration-clothes-bigots-1849780477).
 And you know what, *maybe* this is another of those cases of *best intentions* going awry because no-one thought that by erasing the 13th Doctor so completely, they'd given the bigots **EXACTLY WHAT THEY WANTED**! *Sigh*